JetBrains/teamcity-azure-active-directory/readme.md

 #### Authentication fails with HTTP 400: Failed to parse JWT

 If your AAD application has custom signing keys as a result of using the claims-mapping feature you may experience this error.
+You may also find exception like _org.jose4j.lang.UnresolvableKeyException: Unable to find a suitable verification key for JWS w/ header_ in logfile `teamcity-winservice.log`.
 Based on [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-the-signature) you need to get custom JWT signing keys for validation.
 To achieve this you need to define [internal property](https://confluence.jetbrains.com/display/TCDL/Configuring+TeamCity+Server+Startup+Properties) `teamcity.aad.signingKeys.endpoint` with value of `https://login.microsoftonline.com/<tenant-id>/discovery/v2.0/keys?appid=<app-id>`.
 Please also ensure that your TeamCity server instance can reach out to the mentioned server.